MagnumVD/RotoForge-AI/README.md

 ## Versions and compatibility

 ### Hardware
-This addon was originally created for Windows operating systems with Nvidia cards which support CUDA acceleration.
-However since 1.0.2 linux is supported as well.
+The extension has support for Windows and Linux.
+In terms of GPUs, currently supported are:
+- Nvidia `Cuda 12.6, 12.8, 12.9`
+- AMD `RoCm 6.4` (only on linux)

-In addition to that, there is a CPU fallback if you don't have a GPU with CUDA capabilities.
+In addition to that, there is a CPU option if you don't have a GPU.

-> [!IMPORTANT]
-> The CPU fallback currently has an issue due to one of the used libraries so only CUDA GPUs are supported.
-> I apologize for the inconvenience.

-In order to learn about the required memory: The following tests were performed with an Nvidia GeForce RTX 2070 Max-Q, the dedicated Memory and GPU Memory of the machine were both tracked during the mask generation process.
+About the required memory: The following tests were performed with an Nvidia GeForce RTX 2070 Max-Q, the dedicated Memory and GPU Memory of the machine were both tracked during the mask generation process.

 | Used Model    | Dedicated Memory | GPU Memory | Estimated model usage |
 | ------------- |:----------------:|:----------:|:---------------------:|